Medivators Scope Buddy: Guide to Setup, Use, and Care

 3. Power it up | Plug into a grounded outlet.
 Never use an extension cord or power strip.

 4. Install SB Tubing Compatible Parts | Always use tubing designed for your model.
-Off-brand or worn tubing leads to leaks and poor rinsing.

 Pro Tip: Labeling your tubing with installation dates is a smart move.
 It's easier to track when it needs to be swapped out.
 And when you're ready for Scope Buddy or Scope Buddy Plus replacement tubing, be sure to check our website for our replacement tubing options.
 We carry Scope Buddy replacement fluid intake lines, DSD extension lines, and a complete Scope Buddy tubing kit.